RWTHmediTEC/CarnaQt/README.md

 which is the value of the environmental variable `%ProgramFiles%` on Windows.

 At this point the Visual Studio project files are ready.
-You can proceed by opening the solution file `Carna.sln` that was created in `Carna\build\VisualStudio2010`.
+You can proceed by opening the solution file `CarnaQt.sln` that was created in `Carna\build\VisualStudio2010`.
 Note that building the `INSTALL` project from the solution actually triggers the installation routine